Menu

 Interns for the Mukwonago Optimist Club Drama Camp must be:

-[having at least ONE intern that is 18+ is preferred, but not required]
+[having at least ONE college age intern is preferred, but not required]

 • high school student (ages 16-18) or